1nval1dctf/terraform-aws-ctfd/README.md

 Terraform module to deploy [CTFd](https://ctfd.io/) into scalable AWS infrastructure

-*WARNING* This module has never been battle tested.
-It was developed for use in a CTF for a security conference that was cancelled due to COVID-19.
-The author is neither a CTFd developer nor a cloud expert and did this module partially as a learning exercise.
-That's not to say you shouldn't use it but if you do plan on using it, and have expertise, it would be great to have feedback/contributions on both the deployment model and terraform coding.
-Further you almost certainly want to scale out the instance from what is done below - these were chosen to keep costs low during development.
+This has been used in a moderately sized CTF > 1000 participants and performed well with a setup similar to the example below, though you may want to scale out a little.

 ## Usage